F.A.Q.

 Where do you live these days?
 You seem to move around a lot.

 Yes, I do move around a lot, but I don't do it on purpose--I hate moving with a passion.
-In the last several years, I've lived in California, Kentucky, Malaysia, China, and now I'm back in California (since May, 2006).
+I was born in Taiwan moved to the U.S. (Bay Area, California) when I was eleven.
+I've also lived in Malaysia and China, and now am back in California.

 Will you compose music for my film or game?
 How about using your music for my project?